“Once a new technology rolls over you, if you’re not part of the steamroller, you’re part of the road.”

 Some manufacturers identify the requirements from the regulation and then just focus on “checking the box” so that they are good to place the solutions on the market.
 This can be a very risky approach and should be avoided by all means.
 Often, you will end up struggling with customer complaints and health authorities’ inspectional observations or, in the worst case, recalls and patient impact.
 Instead, companies should adopt a quality mindset, and not only strive to demonstrate compliance but also incorporate true quality into their culture.
 When quality is embraced and integrated into the various business processes, including product design and development, and a proactive approach is applied (in opposition to the reactive nature of the compliance-focused mindset), we increase our chances of delivering high quality and safety and, for sure, compliant products.

 But how can we achieve this?
 Manufacturers should start by putting in place a quality management system (QMS) that incorporates the different applicable regulations and quality standards into their business processes.
 We can define a QMS as a collection of business processes, principles and practices focused on consistently meeting customer and regulatory requirements, as well as quality standards.
 It should be aligned with an organization’s purpose and strategic direction.

 We have already talked about regulatory requirements, let’s talk now about quality standards.
 The American Society for Quality (ASQ) defines quality standards as “documents that provide requirements, specifications, guidelines, or characteristics that can be used consistently to ensure that materials, products, processes, and services are fit for their purpose”.
-International standards are widely recognized and accepted and incorporates recommendations to meet the regulatory requirements.
-Thus, if we success to follow their recommendations, we will not only achieve high quality but also a high compliance degree.
+International standards are widely recognized and accepted, and incorporates recommendations to meet the regulatory requirements.
+Thus, if we succeed to follow their recommendations, we will not only achieve high quality but also a high compliance standard.
 When related to Health Technology software manufacturers, these are some valuable quality standards: